davidinmichael/tech-with-dave/README.md

 This is the readme file for this repository, any information regarding the repo will be updated here soon.
+This is the readme file.